Should I change myself or just my point of view?

 • It may be that in your company’s culture, the rewarded behaviour is one of action, short-term, focused on doing but not on “doing well.”

-• You may be more junior than the people at the meeting.
-They may think your questions or comments are invalid because you have a lower position than they do or fewer years of experience.
+• If you are more junior than the people at the meeting, they may not think your questions or comments are valid.
 Being more junior or an individual contributor does not prevent you from having good critical thinking and analytical skills.

 What is your experience?
 What have you learned?
 What do you think about this?